johnmiko/crib_ai_trainer/README.md

 4. Player.py: An abstract class defining what methods a player class must have in order to play well with Cribbage.py.
 5. PlayerRandom.py: A simple instantiation of a Player.
 Makes decisions randomly.
 6. Myrmidon.py: A Player that makes use of one-step rollouts and heuristics.
-7. LinearB.py: A Player that represents hands using a linear combination of features.
-These features are then used for episodic semi-gradient one-step Sarsa during the throwing cards phase and for true online Sarsa during the pegging phase.
-8. NonLinearB: A Player that represents hands using a non-linear combination of features.
-These features are then used for episodic semi-gradient one-step Sarsa during the throwing cards phase and for true online Sarsa during the pegging phase.
-9. DeepPeg: A Player that uses two multilayer perceptron regressors to encode Q values: one for pegging and one for throwing cards.
+7. Perceptron.py: A Player that learns linear weights for throw and peg decisions.
-10. Monty.py: A player that uses first visit Monte Carlo to learn the Q values for different states.
+8. Monty.py: A player that uses first visit Monte Carlo to learn the Q values for different states.
 A minor modification of QLearner.
-11. Monty2.py: A second player that uses first visit Monte Carlo to learn the Q values for different states.
+9. Monty2.py: A second player that uses first visit Monte Carlo to learn the Q values for different states.
 A minor modification of QLearner.

 ### GENERAL FILES
 12. Arena.py: Records performance data for a player over a number of hands.
 Can be used to produce training curve data or to measure final performance levels.